 Are you relating to what we are saying?
 If so, here are a few words of advice to help you boost your beauty confidence.

 If you’re a regular follower of fashion, you will discover two things.
 First, you will realize how expensive it can be to fall in line with the latest trends.
 And secondly, you will realize that some fashion styles don’t suit your body shape.
 If you were to buy into the latest trends, you would then have less money in your pocket, and you might start to feel self-conscious in the clothes you were wearing.
 So, develop your own look.
 Wear those clothes that suit you and flatter your body, and add to your look with wigs, jewelry, and those other accessories that can complement your outfits.
 You will then look and feel good regardless of what everybody else is wearing.

 Common confidence-zappers include acne breakouts and patches of dry skin, but these can be eliminated with an effective skincare routine.
 By taking time out each day to use your daily moisturizers and purifying cleansers, you will not only see an improvement to your face when you look in the mirror, but you will instantly feel better inside yourself too.
 Be sure to use the right products for your skin type, of course, as you will experience better results if you do.

 #3: Be grateful for your best features

-Here’s the thing: None of us are perfect.
-We all have features that we wish we could change, and sometimes, we dwell on these things for far too long.
+Here’s the thing – none of us are perfect.
+We all have features that we wish we could change, and sometimes we dwell on these things for far too long.
 Needless to say, this doesn’t help our confidence any.
-So, if this is you, stop focussing on what you perceive to be your negatives.
+So, if this is you, stop focusing on what you perceive to be your negatives.
 Do what you can to beautify or change these features by all means (if you really feel you need to), but otherwise, consider the best things about yourself.
 When you’re looking in the mirror, show gratitude for the features that you are proud of.
-And then repeat these qualities back to yourself until you feel a renewed sense of confidence in your appearance.
+Then repeat these qualities back to yourself until you feel a renewed sense of confidence in your appearance.